Jump to:

 - This breakfast bowl of lentils is PACKED with plant-based PROTEIN!
 Thanks to the legumes, we're hitting about 17 grams of protein per serving.
 To put that into perspective, a bowl of old-fashioned cooked oats yields about 4 grams of protein.

-- It's ready in just 15 minutes!
+- It's ready in just 15 minutes on stovetop!
 No need to spend an entire hour hovering over the stove.
 This recipe only takes a few minutes to make.

 - Made with pantry-friendly ingredients.
 Check out your pantry - you might already have all the ingredients needed.
 This includes lentils, spices, brown sugar, walnuts, and coconut milk to add some creaminess.